Application Instructions - Doctorate

 UPEACE accepts applications in electronic format only through our on-line application form.
 Applicants are therefore advised to first collect all supporting documents and other required information before submitting the form.
 Incomplete applications will not be reviewed.

 The documentation and information provided in an application reflects on the quality of the applicant.
 Please be sure that it is complete and accurate and that all essays and supplementary materials are representative of the applicant’s work.
 It is not acceptable to misrepresent accomplishments; borrow from the works of others without proper acknowledgment; or to submit material that has been written, re-written, or heavily edited by others.
 Breaches of these protocols will result in immediate rejection of the application.

 ONLINE APPLICATION FORM

 The on-line application form can be accessed as many times as needed with the login and password provided the first time an applicant enters the system.
 The form has a “save” button that allows the applicant to save the information and go back to the form at a later time.
 It is imperative to collect all of the data and supporting documents before clicking the submit button.
 Finally, in addition to gathering the required documents it is very important to carefully read the information provided below relating to the individual sections within the on-line form.

-Should admission be granted, the following documents will be eventually be required in official hard copy:
+Should admission be granted, the following documents will be required in official (hard) copy:

 - English Proficiency Test Scores Report (TOEFL, IELTS) - if applicable